georgeerol/SearchAndSampleRoverProject/README.md

 *	`supportings_functions.py` contain 3 main methods:
      * `create_output_images` method is where the `Rover.worldmap` is compared with the ground map and gets converted, along with `Rover.vision_image`, into base64 strings to send back to the rover.
      * `RoverState` class is use to keep track of telemetry values and results from the analyzing test from the Jupyter notebook.
-     * `Telemetry`  method runs every time the simulator sends a new batch of data.
+     * `telemetry`  method runs every time the simulator sends a new batch of data.
 It updates the Rover() object with new telemetry values.

 ## Simulation Settings and Results
 The simulator was ran on a resolution of 800x600 with the graphics set to Good.